 Tilt the pan containing the spinach, allowing the liquid to drain away.
 With a slotted spoon, remove the mixture and spread evenly on top of dough.
 Then sprinkle on cheese.

 Roll out the remaining dough into a rectangle large enough to cover top.
 Lay this piece in place, and roll the edges of the bottom and top dough together.
 The filling is now completely encased.
-You can brush the top with water, milk, or an egg wash, if you like.
+You can brush the top with olive oil, water, milk, or an egg wash, if you like.
 Make 3 slits in the top dough.

 Bake at 400º Fahrenheit for 35 minutes.